khuongduy354/appimanager/readme.md

 - Don't forget to leave a star!

 # Notes
-- For cargo: i published a crate called appim before, but then realized that not only AppImage is executable :) , this crate changes a bit, more subcommands and has test coverage.
+- For cargo: i published a crate called appim before, which is also the previous name of this repo, then i realized that not only AppImage is executable :) , this crate changes a bit, more features and has test coverage.